nebari-dev/nebari/docs/source/installation/setup.md

 > NOTE: **Other QHub approaches**
 >
-> It is possible to deploy QHub into an existing Kubernetes cluster (on a cloud or otherwise), or into a local Kubernetes simulation on your personal computer (for testing).
+> It's possible to deploy QHub into an existing Kubernetes cluster (on a cloud or otherwise), or into a local Kubernetes simulation on your personal computer (for testing).
 See [Testing](../dev_guide/testing.md).
 >
 > [QHub HPC](https://hpc.qhub.dev/) is a different codebase to regular QHub, aiming for a similar data science platform, and should be your choice if
 > - You have highly optimized code that requires highly performant infrastructure